Blog

 For the Record: Your Diploma, Transcripts, and Health Records

-It's a good idea to keep copies of your diploma, official, and unofficial transcripts easily accessible to help with obtaining a nursing license.
-These documents will also assist you with the hiring process for your first new grad nursing job.
+It’s a good idea to keep copies of your diploma and official and unofficial transcripts easily accessible to help with obtaining a nursing license.
+These documents will also assist you with hiring for your first new grad nursing job.
 Keep copies of your health records handy to save time and stress when you get that first offer.

 A Little Help: Nursing Letter of Recommendation